Stack Underflow

 Ever.

-It made sense - if you could just train a chatbot on a combination of documentation, tutorials and maybe some SO or Reddit exchanges, you would be able to generate answers that were much better written than typical documentation, but just as complete and correct.
+It made sense - if you could just train a model on a combination of documentation, tutorials and maybe some SO or Reddit exchanges, you would be able to generate answers that were much better written than typical documentation, and just as complete and correct.

-Crucially, there's also only so much Python to learn, and furthermore, writing code is a task at which AI's shortcomings are uniquely irrelevant.
+There's also only so much Python to learn, and crucially, writing code is a task at which AI's shortcomings are uniquely irrelevant.

-When we ask about the ability of AI to replace something human, the defeat of Stack Overflow and its human community gives us some useful information about how and why that happens.
+When we ask about the ability of AI to replace something human, the defeat of Stack Overflow and its human community (including me) gives us some useful information about how and why that happens.

 Lots of Q&A format training data with voting (as with Reddit)